For your B2B SaaS go-to-market strategy, what's the best way to get to MVP? Learn from the Founder of the SaaS success story Atera here.

 The playbook to finalize your plan

 Here you can find B2B SaaS playbook (bottom of page), and other templates to scale a fast-growing software venture.
 The playbook helps you with the right sequence and checklist of activities and priorities.
-The playbook is based on building marketing teams or coaching the marketing leaders at a combined 100 companies.
+The playbook is based on building marketing teams and coaching the marketing leaders at a combined 100 companies.
 The playbook will help you do the right things in the right order, at the right time, and can be a great resource to train your team on tactics they do for the first time.